Mijick/NavigationView/README.md

 <br><br>

 # Our other open source SwiftUI libraries
-[PopupView] - The most powerful library that allows you to present any popup
+[PopupView] - The most powerful popup library that allows you to present any popup

 [MIT]: https://en.wikipedia.org/wiki/MIT_License